Leminee/BetterRockyou/README.md

 <h5> BetterRockyou is a helpful <i>penetration-testing wordlist</i> that is better than <em> rockyou.txt </em> because it adapts and improves the latter, which is now out of date.</br>
   The following improvements have been made:

-  - Added passwords from leaks in recent years
+  - Added passwords that are often used nowadays.
   - Added some strong but very common passwords.
   - Removed very small, no longer realistic passwords. </h5>